appbaseio/Docs/content/docs/reactivesearch/react-searchbox/quickstart.md

 nestedSidebar: 'react-searchbox-reactivesearch'
 ---

-[react-searchbox](https://github.com/appbaseio/react-searchbox) - React SearchBox is a standalone, lightweight search library that allows you to add custom UI components and allow seamless search systems.
+[react-searchbox](https://github.com/appbaseio/react-searchbox) provides declarative props to query Elasticsearch and bind the search state with the UI components.
+The [react-searchbox](https://github.com/appbaseio/react-searchbox) library provides a built-in component called SearchBox to render a search bar to perform search powered by Elasticsearch.
+It also provides a general purpose [SearchComponent](/docs/reactivesearch/react-searchbox/searchcomponent/) to bind to UI components for creating Facets and Results.

 ## Installation